be-naima/Thesis-project-portal/README.md

 ### 1. **Student**
 - Student can create team, select supervisor, see his/her assigned supervisor and much more.
 ### 2. **Supervisor/Instructor**
-- Supervisor can see assigned student team, students works,can give approval,marks and feedback.
+- Supervisor can see assigned student team, students works, can give approval, marks,feedback and much more.
 ### 3. **Admin**
 - Admin can manage the whole portal.
-Admin can create board,can assign supervisor and much more.
+Admin can create board, can assign supervisor and much more.
 ### 4. **Role-based user authentication**
 - Students or Instructor can get access of the website based on their role.